Options Clearing Corporation: History

 In September 2013, OCC filed to become compliant with the European Market Infrastructure Regulation, which will enable banks registered in the region to trade U.S. options without incurring higher capital costs for firms there who want to trade U.S. equity derivatives.
 In the same month, OCC appointed Craig Donohue as executive chairman.
 In an interview with Crain's Magazine, Donohue considered himself a change agent in the industry and will continue to be at OCC.
 His role designated him to oversee a transition of Cahill's responsibilities to other OCC executives during the search; additionally, Chief Operating Officer Michael McClain, 46, took on the additional title of president as part of the transition.
 In January 2014, OCC officially received regulatory approvals to clear OTC equity index options.
 The launch of the OTC S&P 500 equity index option clearing services took place in April 2014.

 On September 29, 2014, OCC and the U.S. options exchanges announced the adoption of new principles-based risk control standards.
 The new standards included price reasonability checks, drill-through protections, activity-based protections and kill-switch protections, with its regulatory approval impending.
 The reforms were designed to reduce the risk of errors or unintended activity that could cause or contribute to a financial loss to market participants and OCC.
 On June 30, 2016, OCC imposed an additional $.02 charge per contract side on clearing members for transactions that have been executed at exchanges that have not demonstrated compliance with the exchange risk control standards.
 OCC also announced a $39 million refund to clearing members and the dividend of approximately $17 million to Stockholder Exchanges to be dispersed in Q1 of 2016 along with OCC financial statements.

 During February 2023, the Commodity Futures Trading Commission issued an order against OCC.
-The order found that OCC did not establish and impliment policies and procedures designed to manage risk related to the company's automated systems.
+The order found that OCC did not establish and implement policies and procedures designed to manage risk related to the company's automated systems.
 The order carried a $5 million penalty for the violations which the OCC agreed to fulfil.